scottclowe/cbrewer2/README.md

 Requirements
 ------------

-To interpolate the colour schemes in CIELab space, the FEX package [colorspace](https://www.mathworks.com/matlabcentral/fileexchange/28790-colorspace-transformations) is required.
+To interpolate the colour schemes in CIELAB space, the FEX package [colorspace](https://www.mathworks.com/matlabcentral/fileexchange/28790-colorspace-transformations) is required.